matte21/line-solver/README.md

 To install LINE, expand the archive (or clone the repository) in the chosen installation folder.

-Start MATLAB, change the active directory to the installation folder and run only the first time:
+Start MATLAB, change the active directory to the installation folder and run:
 ```
 lineInstall
 ```